acmamritaap/acmsc-official-website/README.md

 ### ACM Student Chapter Website

-<p>Welcome to the **ACM Student Chapter, Amrita Vishwa Vidyapeetham** website!
+<p>Welcome to the <b>ACM Student Chapter, Amrita Vishwa Vidyapeetham</b> website!
 This repository contains the code and assets for our chapter's website.
 We've used **Tailwind CSS** for styling, and it's been a fantastic choice for creating a clean and responsive design.</p>

 <h2>Table of Contents</h2>